andrewalker/hakyll-awn/cv.md

 while Amazon S3, CloudFront and Route 53.
 I am very confortable with the Linux command line and tools.

-I have configured a few Apache, lighttpd and cherokee webservers in the past, but I am currently much more fond of nginx.
+I have configured several different webservers in the past, and I am currently very fond of nginx.

 ## Open Source and Community